srinigoriparthi/springboot-mongodb-example/README.md

 Save this as `README.md` in your project root.

 ## Running project from Command Line
--  To run your Spring Boot project from the command prompt on Windows:
+**-  To run your Spring Boot project from the command prompt on Windows:**
-  -  Build the project using Maven:
+  - **Build the project using Maven:**
-    - mvn clean install
+        mvn clean install

-run the application:
+  - **Run the application:**
       mvn spring-boot:run

-      Or, if you have a packaged JAR (after build), use:
+  - If you have a packaged JAR (after build), use:
-      java -jar target/your-app-name.jar
+      java -jar target/springboot-mongodb-example.jar
-      Replace your-app-name.jar with your actual JAR file name in the target folder.